garethjmsaunders/digital-code-style-guide/html.md

 ## References

-The initial version of this style guide was based on [Github's HTML style guide](https://github.com/styleguide/templates).
+The initial version of this style guide was based on [Github's HTML style guide](https://github.com/styleguide/templates), with inspiration too from [MDO's code guide](http://mdo.github.io/code-guide/).

-TODO: Avoid `<address>` element.
-TODO: Microformats?
-This should be in the CSS guide.